-One of the largest and most ambitious maintenance projects undertaken in New Zealand is starting in September 2024 on State Highway 1 in central and southern Waikato.
-Sections of SH1 from just north of Tīrau to Waiouru will be the focus of accelerated maintenance over a 16-month period.
+One of the largest and most ambitious maintenance projects undertaken in New Zealand started in September 2024 on State Highway 1 in central and southern Waikato.
+Sections of SH1 from just north of Tīrau to Waiouru are the focus of accelerated maintenance over a 16-month period.

 SH1 through central and southern Waikato is an important route within our highway network.
 The last few years have seen an increase in the number of potholes and many sections of this route are in the worst condition of all highways in Waikato.